Dishcloths vs. Brushes vs. Sponges: Keeping Your Cleaning Tools Bacteria Free

 I don’t know how many times I have heard people say they think sponges are disgusting.
 In fact, I once had a well intentioned friend lecture me about how sponges are worse than petri dishes, and that my kitchen sink was an E. Coli outbreak waiting to happen (he has a tendency to overreact).
 Yet, for all the arguments circling about what is better — dishcloths, sponges, or brushes — for some time I had no idea how long it was safe to keep any of these cleaning tools in rotation.

-But all kidding aside, keeping your dishes clean, and your household healthy is not so difficult.
-We'll tackle some of those things now.
+Keeping your dishes clean, and your household healthy is not so difficult.
+So I set out to investigate and sure enough, my kitchen sink is not only a petri dish of E. Coli and Salmonella, it’s patient zero.
+Let’s tackle some of those things now.

 - Make sure that your sponges contain no fragments of metal.

 - Make sure that your sponges are moist prior to microwaving—dry sponges are a fire hazard.

 - Be careful after microwaving your sponges—allow them to cool prior to handling them.

 The same time frame applies to dishcloths.
 Dishcloths are not any more hygienic than sponges — bacteria will grow on anything warm and moist.
 Because of this, choosing between dishcloths and sponges is really a matter of personal preference — but I do have to say, there are way cuter dishcloths than there are sponges.

 Cleaning your dishcloths is a little different than cleaning sponges, though.
 Instead of tossing your dishcloth with your dishes, you should toss it with your clothes in the washing machine– wash it with your whites so that you may run the cycle with bleach and hot water.
 And again, if you are a neurotic germaphobe you can zap the bacteria with heat, but don’t use the microwave in this case — use the sun.
 Hang your dishcloths out on a sunny day and let them dry completely.